cpsource/dibit/README.md

 Finally, all four streams are combined uniquely in the 'Dibit Encryption Algorithm'.

-Are there any repeating patters in a .dibit file?
+Are there any repeating patterns in a .dibit file?
 -------------------------------------------------

 None have been found so far.
 If you try to compress the file with gzip or bzip2,